sugoiJS/ORM/README.md

 this is a standalone module that can be functional separately (as all of the SugoiJS modules).

-The ORM model provide the ability to build model classes with lifecycle hooks.
+The ORM module provide the ability to build model classes with lifecycle hooks.

 ## Installation